weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 * *raft*: [Raft](https://en.wikipedia.org/wiki/Raft_(computer_science)) is a consensus algorithm that is based on [Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)).
 Compared to Paxos, Raft is designed to have fewer states and a simpler, more understandable algorithm.
 * *consul*: Well..
 This is what we're talking about here.

-Since we're not running in a cluster *(which is not normal)* you will see an error stating that the node was unable to join the cluster.
+Since we're not running in a cluster *(which is not the normal)* you will see an error stating that the node was unable to join the cluster.
 This is expected with this simple example.

 As you can see from image notes on docker hub: *'We publish 8400 (RPC), 8500 (HTTP), and 8600 (DNS) so you can try all three interfaces.
 We also give it a hostname of node1.
 Setting the container hostname is the intended way to name the Consul Agent node.'*